 CASC was formed in 2017 to represent the first-ever unified voice for stand-up comics in Canada.
 In 2019, Membership was expanded to include ALL Canadian comedians.

 It’s a place where we can be serious about the business of being funny.

-As a Member, stand-up comedians will directly benefit from actions taken by The Association.
-We are committed to facilitating greater access for Canadian comics to share their craft and improve their Canadian perspective on the world both domestically and internationally.
+As a Member, comedians will directly benefit from actions taken by The Association.
+We are committed to facilitating greater access for Canadian comedians to share their craft and improve their Canadian perspective on the world, both domestically and internationally.

 If you would like to get involved with any of the current initiatives or Committees, or if you have an idea for an initiative or Committee, please contact us at email@example.com.

 How it all started